anglyan/anglyan.github.io/docs/research/electronic.md

 aspects involved in the formation of these materials.
-Over the past years, I have been involved in a number of projects involving the development of models to try to capture the evolution of microstructure during SiC growth and, from an experimental point of view, develop developing new ways of accessing these growth conditions using synchrotron radiation.
+Over the past years, I have been involved in a number of projects involving the development of models to try to capture the evolution of microstructure during SiC growth and, from an experimental point of view, developing new ways of accessing these growth conditions using synchrotron radiation.
 I am also part of a project looking into the device degradation under neutron bombardment.